michaelmiscanuk/czsu-multi-agent-text-to-sql/README.md

 ### Option 1: Automated Setup
 - To set up all backend and frontend dependencies, run `setup.bat` from the root folder.
+-- If you already have dependencies install, and want to do clean setup - remove there items first:
+--- in the root: .venv folder; in frontend folder: node_modules folder, .next folder and package-lock file
 - To start the backend, run `start_backend.bat` from the root folder.
 - To start the frontend, run `start_frontend.bat` from the `frontend` folder.